-S4ES delivers granting programs to support social enterprise development.
+S4ES delivers grants funds and event sponsorships to support social enterprise development.

 S4ES with partner Social Value Lab to create self assessment tools for social enterprises.

 Why We Exist.